Language specification

 for x ⟨in list⟩ ⟨from a⟩ ⟨to b⟩ [block]

-value is inclusive, to
+from value is inclusive, to value is exclusive

 - if

-statement is included, it will iterate through the list, by default ending at last element
+in statement is included, it will iterate through the list, by default ending at last element

 - While loop: